jnggerg/Prediction-creator-gui-tool/README.md

 - All sensitive information (Twitch clientId, secret, tokens) handled in a .env file inside `/gui/src-tauri/.env`, which you can fill manually or through the app's settings page (tokens get filled on account connect).

 ## Getting Started
-Currently, the program only runs in dev mode, so it requires some basic setup. (npm, gcc) You will also need a Twitch Developer account, since the app is fully local.
+Currently, the program only runs in dev mode, so it requires some basic setup. (nodejs, npm, rust compiler, etc.)
+You will also need a Twitch Developer account, since the app is fully local.

 ### Setup Instructions